bitsofcotton/randtools/README.md

 (outside and inside the all:)(actual infinite)

 -&gt; auto make structure by internal (aleph_aleph_aleph_omega) (some of the observation might have access to here, also compiler optimization method might access here.)
+(some intent of existence of the glue is connected here.)
+(also something +1 dimension place move here.)

 -&gt; auto make crack on the structure by internal (aleph_aleph_omega) ((de)?compress result might have access to here.)
+(some intent of existence of the world is connected here.)
+(also something i/o here.)

--&gt; auto repair the structure (aleph_omega) (logics always be applied here, this is because low of the exclude middle causes labeling operations.)
+-&gt; auto repair the structure (aleph_omega)
+(logics always be applied here, this is because low of the exclude middle causes labeling operations.)
+(some intent of existence of ourselves is connected here.)
+(also something consistent calculation here.)

--&gt; makes outside of the logic (Tips BP) (we're standing here. so out of here cannot be described well. so here's only extrapolation for structures only.)
+-&gt; makes outside of the logic (Tips BP)
+(we're standing here. so out of here cannot be described well. so here's only extrapolation for structures only.)

 -&gt; makes logics (Tips AV)